Malta Currency: From the Malta Lira to the Euro

 The EURO is the Maltese Islands' currency

-If you want to get an idea of how much Euro you will get when you change your local currency, use our Currency Converter below.
+If you want to get an idea of how much Euro you will get when you change your local currency, check out the various Currency Converter sites that are available on the Internet.

 Malta Money: Some history on the Malta Lira